sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Data Platform upgrade and migration.md

 ### Customer needs

-1. Wants to migrate an existing Oracle database to SQL Server 2017 on-premises, SQL Server 2017 in an Azure VM, or Azure SQL Database.
+1. Wants to migrate an existing Oracle database to SQL Server 2017 on-premises, SQL Server 2017 on an Azure VM, or Azure SQL Database.

 2. Needs to know what's involved in migrating the external sales application to SQL Server.